Tomekske/Virtual_Assistant/README.md

 # Setting up
 ### 1. Download modules
 	python blue.py -c
-### 2. If downloading is finnished press any key to continue
+### 2. Install the AVbin-10-win64.exe in the browser
 ### 3. Download all collections
 ### 4. When finnished exit the window